hyparam/hyparquet-writer/README.md

 const arrayBuffer = parquetWriteBuffer({
   columnData: [
-    { name: 'name', data: ['Alice', 'Bob', 'Charlie'], type: 'BYTE_ARRAY' }, { name: 'age', data: [25, 30, 35], type: 'INT32' },
+    { name: 'name', data: ['Alice', 'Bob', 'Charlie'], type: 'STRING' }, { name: 'age', data: [25, 30, 35], type: 'INT32' },
   ],
 })
 ```

 Note: if `type` is not provided, the type will be guessed from the data.
-The supported parquet types are:
+The supported types are a superset of the parquet types:

 - `BOOLEAN`
 - `INT32`